nicktodd/dockerlabs/docs/module5_openshift4_pipelines.md

 ![Git url](img/os4pipelines_git_url.png)

 9. Paste this value into the **Git Repo url** box
 10. The screen should say that a builder image has been detected.
-By default this will use the latest version of Java.
+This means that Openshift knows how to deploy this application - we do not need to build the Jar file or create a Dockerfile because Openshift knows how to do both of those!
+However by default this will use the latest version of Java, so we will change that.
 Click on **Edit Import Strategy**.
 11. Ensure Java is selected and then change the **Builder Image version** to `openjdk-8-ubi8`.